jscottbranson/rippled-livenet-monitor/README.md

 ## To-Do
 1. Check fields returned by 'server' subscription and update tables accordingly.
-2. Include phone numbers as part of stock server and validator dictionaries, so individual phone numbers can be specified for each server.
+2. Attempt to reconnect to servers that stop sending new last_ledger index numbers.
-3. Attempt to reconnect to servers that stop sending new last_ledger index numbers.
+3. Integrate with sqlite DBs to retrieve server and contact information mappings.
-4. Integrate with sqlite DBs to retrieve server and contact information mappings.
+4. Add regular administrator SMS messages to provide evidence the server is still running.

 ## SMS Notifications
 If enabled in `settings.py`, SMS notifications will be sent at the following times: